ephraimkunz/rs_bom/README.md

 ## Getting Started
 1. Clone the project.
 2. Inside the project directory, run `cargo run --bin rs_bom_cli` to run the command-line app.
 Run `cargo run --bin rs_bom_api` to start serving the RESTful API.
 Run `cargo run --bin rs_bom_emailer` to send an email with a random verse.
-This will need the `USERNAME` and `PASSWORD` environment variables to be specified at build time.
 3. Run `cargo doc --open` to generate the docs.
 4. Run `cargo test` to run tests.
 5. Run `cargo fuzz run reference` to run the reference parser fuzzer.